mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 I'll skip the usual stuff like free food and massages.

-# The promo process
+# Promotion by committee

-Employees at Google spend a lot of time talking about promotion.
-So much so, that when we started using the shorthand "promo", overall company efficiency went up 30% due to all the time we were spending on that last syllable.
+Promotion decisions are made by dozens of small committees made up of senior-level software engineers and managers.
+None of these people know you, but they make their decision based on written feedback from people who do.

-Promo decisions are made by dozens of small committees made up of senior-level software engineers and managers.
-The exact details of how they operate are complicated and boring, so for the sake of brevity, I'll say that these committees award promotions based on:
+The exact details of how they operate are complicated and boring, so for the sake of brevity, these committees award promotions based on:

 * Evidence that you can manage complexity
 * Evidence that your work has had a positive impact on Google